top of page

 Motivation

-If you have a child or work with children, at some point you ask yourself, “How do I get this child to do what I need her to do?”
+If you have a child or work with children, at some point you have asked yourself, “How do I get this child to do what I need her to do?”
 Putting together the puzzle of what motivates another person can be tricky work.

 There are two types of motivation: intrinsic and extrinsic.
-When one is intrinsically motivated, the motivation comes from within; doing a task feels rewarding because it is fun, it is interesting, it is a novel experience, and/or it provides a sense of achievement.
+Intrinsic motivation occurs when doing a task feels rewarding because it is fun, it is interesting, it is a novel experience, and/or it provides a sense of achievement.
 Extrinsic motivation can come from things like praise from others, rewards, public recognition, or avoiding negative consequence.

 Many things in life are both intrinsically and extrinsically rewarding.
-I might exercise because I like the energy and sense of accomplishment that exercise gives me.
-However, I might also like the compliments I receive on my appearance when I exercise regularly.
-A work promotion can be intrinsically motivating because it fulfills a need for appropriate challenge.
+A professional promotion can be intrinsically motivating because it fulfills a need for appropriate challenge.
 It also provides extrinsic rewards, like higher pay, greater professional status, and praise from others.

 When intrinsic motivation is lacking, extrinsic motivation can help children to complete academic tasks.
 Examples of extrinsic motivation are: